UBC-CIC/TapGives/README.md

 To deploy this solution, please follow our [Deployment Guide](docs/DeploymentGuide.md)

 # User Guides
 For instructions on how to use the web app interface, refer to [Web App User Guide](docs/WebAppUserGuide.md).
-On how to use the USSD interface, refer to the [USSD User Guide](docs/UssdUserGuide.md).
+Similarly, for instructions on how to use the USSD interface, refer to the [USSD User Guide](docs/UssdUserGuide.md).

 # Changelog
 N/A